Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ## Executive Summary

-In this project I have explored 2 approaches for CNN by **building from scratch** vs. **trasfer learning** with VGG-16 architecture and pre-trained weights from VGGFace as implemented in [keras-vggface project](https://github.com/rcmalli/keras-vggface) by Refik Can Malli.
-Transfer learning approach helped increased accuracy.
-The most mis-classified face shape is 'Oval'.
+I have explored 2 approaches of CNN by **building from scratch** vs. **trasfer learning** with VGG-16 architecture and pre-trained weights from VGGFace.
+Transfer learning approach helped increased accuracy, while the most mis-classified face shape is 'Oval'.

 ![title](images/exec_summary.png)

+Pre-processing of the images also played an important role in reducing overfitting and increasing validation accuracy.
+Key drivers are:
+- **Face Detection** using Multi-Task Cascaded Convolutional Neural Network (MTCNN) to automatically detect bounding box around the face.
+This helped improved validation accuracy by 21% (CNN from scratch)
+- **Image Augmentation** by flipping and rotating (+/- 20 degrees), which improved validation accuracy by 6% (CNN from scratch)
+- **RGB color images** improved accuracy by 2-3% vs. grayscale (CNN from scratch)

+## Project Approach

 **Pre-processing of the images** is a critical factor to drive higher accuracy.
 In the project, I have explored the following: